iCliniq Logo

 How to Treat Ackee Poisoning?

-Currently, there is no antidote for hypoglycin A, so the treatment is usually primary management.
+There is no antidote for hypoglycin A, so the treatment is usually primary management.
 Patients are monitored carefully for hypoglycemia and should be infused with Dextrose.
-Intravenous fluids should be given to avoid dehydration and antiemetics to relieve symptoms like vomiting.
-Vomiting and dehydration can lead to electrolyte imbalance which should be replaced.
+Intravenous fluids should be given to avoid dehydration, and antiemetics should be taken to relieve symptoms like vomiting.
+Vomiting and dehydration can lead to electrolyte imbalance, which should be replaced.

 Medications: